-- 1. Make sure the headlamp switch is in the OFF position and then open the tailgate to expose the lamp assemblies. - 2.
-Remove the two bolts from the tail lamp assembly and carefully pull the lamp assembly from the tailgate pillar by releasing the two retaining
+1. Make sure the headlamp switch is in the OFF position and then open the tailgate to expose the lamp assemblies.

+2. Remove the two bolts from the tail lamp assembly and carefully pull the lamp assembly from the tailgate pillar by releasing the two retaining tabs.

-- 3. Rotate the bulb socket counterclockwise and remove from lamp assembly. - 4.
-Pull the bulb straight out of the socket.
-Install the new bulb(s) in reverse order.
+3. Rotate the bulb socket counterclockwise and remove from lamp assembly.

+4. Pull the bulb straight out of the socket.